ashclayj/PersonailityQuiz/README.md

 Contributors

 •	Ashley Johnson – Responsible for the QuizQuestion class.
 Handling question and answer options.
-•	Contributor 2 – Responsible for the UserResponse class.
+•	Lukas Hamm – Responsible for the UserResponse class.
 Handling user interactions and responses.
-•	Contributor 3 – Responsible for QuizEngine class.
+•	Gavin Daniels – Responsible for QuizEngine class.
 Handling quiz flow and recalculations.

 Project Aim